Moneexa/grocery-planner/docs/decisions/0002-decision-for-frontend-framework.md

 * Good, because It is reactive
 * Good, because it is light weight
-* Good, because consistent with ODA
+* Good, because many design systems are for React.
 * Bad, because still updates DOM by rerendering the whole component.

 ### VueJS